Infectious mononucleosis is caused by viruses. It is more commonly known as glandular fever, kissing disease, or mono.

 - a swollen liver or spleen

-As long as they have recovered well, people who have had mono are recommended to
+As long as they have recovered well, people who have had mono are recommended to avoid contact sports for 3 weeks after the normal illness, to avoid injury to the spleen.

 Mono is an illness that eventually clears up without treatment, although some people need care for complications.